en

 Toganji Temple Green Budhha

-Toganji is a little hidden treasure of a temple surrounded by the most peaceful atmosphere and tranquility.
-But the most surprising thing is that inside the temple grounds there is a 15-meter-high Green Buddha.
+It’s hard to imagine that there is such a temple in the middle of the city!
+Toganji is a little hidden treasure of a temple surrounded by peaceful atmosphere and tranquility.
+That being said, the most surprising thing is that inside the temple grounds there is a 15-meter-high Green Buddha.

 Toganji Temple (桃巌寺)